knu/postgresql-plruby/README.markdown

 Prerequisite
 ------------

-> * ruby 1.8.7 or later (maybe 1.8.6 too)
+> * ruby 1.8.7 or later
 > * postgresql >= 7.3

-  All PostgreSQL headers need to be installed.
-Command (see `INSTALL` in the directory postgresql-7.x.y)
+  All PostgreSQL development headers need to be installed.
+If you installed using a package manager of some sort, be sure to install the "dev" package.

+  If you built from source you can run the following command:

         make install-all-headers

 Installation
 ------------

+  If you're installing the gem:

+        gem install postgresql-plruby

+  If you're doing things the old fashioned way:

         ruby extconf.rb
         make